RTÉ Player

 RTÉ Player is an on demand video service provided by Irish public media broadcaster RTÉ.

-The service provides live and recorded RTÉ television programmes, and content exclusive to the player as well as content from other international broadcasters.
+The service provides live and recorded RTÉ television programs, and content exclusive to the player as well as content from other international broadcasters.

 The player is available in two formats: one for the Republic of Ireland and Northern Ireland, and another for international audiences.
 The service provides news, current affairs, entertainment, sport, local and international dramas, and allows viewers to watch programmes from 7 to 21 days after they are broadcast.

 History

 RTÉ Player was launched on 21 April 2009.

 On 2 September 2011, RTÉ announced it would launch a similar platform of its digital radio stations under the name "RTÉ Radio Player".

 RTÉ Player was made available to Virgin Media Ireland (previously UPC Ireland) customers through their televisions from 25 May 2012.
 The service became available to all Sky Ireland customers on 8 July 2016.

 In December 2018, a new HTML5 version of the RTÉ Player was revealed featuring content which is exclusive to the online player.
 The player also hosts additional channels including RTÉ Archives and RTÉ Food.
 The on-demand service also features content from international broadcasters such as CBS, ABC Australia, arte, Epix, Lionsgate Television and Warner Brothers Television.